b4b0y4/blocks/README.md

 # Blocks

-A web-based viewer for generative art collections on the Ethereum blockchain, focusing on Art Blocks and associated Engine collections.
+A web-based viewer for generative art collections on Ethereum, focusing on Art Blocks and associated Engine collections.

 ## Features